Credit Reporting Policy

-If the breach is considered to be serious, the Privacy Officer may escalate the complaint internally within Mortgage Express.
+If the breach is considered to be serious, the CEO may escalate the complaint internally within Mortgage Express.

 If we do not respond within 30 days or if following our response you are still not satisfied, then you may contact external bodies that deal with privacy complaints, including our external dispute resolution service provider or the Office of the Australian Information Commissioner.